creof/geo-parser/README.md

  * 99:58:56 W
  * 44:58:53.9 N

-8. Two of any one format separated by space(s)
+8. Two of any one format separated by whitespace

 9. Two of any one format separated by a comma